-CRNC SHAREHOLDER ALERT: Jakubowitz Law Reminds Cerence Inc. Shareholders Of A Lead Plaintiff Deadline Of April 26, 2022
+CRNC SHAREHOLDER ALERT: Jakubowitz Law Reminds Cerence Inc. Shareholders of a Lead Plaintiff Deadline of April 26, 2022

-NEW YORK, March 18, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Cerence Inc. CRNC.
+NEW YORK, April 1, 2022 /PRNewswire/ --Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Cerence Inc. CRNC.

 To receive updates on the lawsuit, fill out the form: